Sign up for our teacher email list to stay in the know.

 Take part in the MCA’s FREE Multiple Visit Program for Chicago Public School classroom teachers and their students!

-Now in its sixth year, the MCA’s Multiple Visit Program brings the Common Core to life by offering teachers and students a chance to debate, discuss, and connect to works of art through return visits to the museum and provides professional development for teachers.
+Now in its seventh year, the MCA’s Multiple Visit Program brings the Common Core to life by offering teachers and students a chance to debate, discuss, and connect to works of art through return visits to the museum and provides professional development for teachers.
 Designed in alignment with Common Core English Language Arts Standards, this program uses contemporary art and ideas to sharpen students’ critical thinking skills so that they engage in collaborative dialogue and inquiry.

 Formal evaluation of our Multiple Visit Program demonstrates student success in: